Woo Sang-ho (politician): Parliamentary leadership

-On 8 May, Woo appointed 11 deputy parliamentary leaders, they are: Lee Hoon (Planning Cluster), Back Hye-ryun (Law Cluster), Song Ki-hun, Kang Byung-won, Park Jeung, Yoo Dong-soo, Mun Mi-ock, An Ho-young, Oh Young-hun, Choi In-ho and Kim Byung-wook.
-All of them were the first-term MPs, as well as from both pro-Roh Moo-hyun and pro-Sohn Hak-kyu factions.
+On 8 May, Woo appointed 11 deputy parliamentary leaders, Lee Hoon (Planning Cluster), Back Hye-ryun (Law Cluster), Song Ki-hun, Kang Byung-won, Park Jeung, Yoo Dong-soo, Mun Mi-ock, An Ho-young, Oh Young-hun, Choi In-ho and Kim Byung-wook.
+All of them were first-term MPs from both pro-Roh Moo-hyun and pro-Sohn Hak-kyu factions.
 Straight News analysed Woo's decision as the purpose of internal unity.

-Under his parliamentary leadership, Woo adopted so-called "member responsibility system", which officially enacts suggestions and alternatives brought during interpellations.
+Under his parliamentary leadership, Woo adopted a "member responsibility system", which officially enacts suggestions and alternatives brought during interpellations.
 The main reason of its adoption was "to suggest alternatives for the 9-year conservative governments' economic failures".
 According to the system, both the parliamentary leader and its first deputy oversee interpellations and parliamentary inspections, and the representative MPs are selected for each issue.

 Hearing session of Baek Nam-gi

-On 14 November 2015, a farmer named Baek Nam-gi was brought to a hospital after he was hit by a water cannon from the police.
-The incident provoked controversies in South Korean society, and on 26 May 2016, the Democratic Party promised to hold a hearing session to find the truth of the case.
+On 14 November 2015, a farmer named Baek Nam-gi was brought hospitalized after he was hit by a water cannon from the police.
+The incident provoked controversy, and on 26 May 2016, the Democratic Party promised to hold a hearing session to find the truth of the case.

-However, as there were no progresses, Woo criticised the Park Geun-hye administration for being "not cooperative" on 22 July.
+However, as there were no progress, Woo criticised the Park Geun-hye administration for being "not cooperative" on 22 July.
 He also emphasised that a special hearing session must be held, and the people in charge should be responsible.
-On 3 August, 11 MPs from the Democratic Party including Woo visited Baek, who was in a critical situation, at Seoul National University Hospital.
+On 3 August, 11 MPs from the Democratic Party, including Woo, visited Baek, who was in critical health, at Seoul National University Hospital.
 He told them that in case the Saenuri Party kept rejecting a hearing session, 3 opposition parties — Democratic, People's, and Justice, would proceed to reveal the truth.

 In August, the so-called "West Hall Hearing" had been an issue that targeted Choi Kyoung-hwan and Ahn Jong-beom.
 Initially, Woo urged the government to hold a hearing that includes both, but later they were both excluded following a negotiation.
 Instead, both the Saenuri Party and the oppositions agreed to hold a hearing session of Baek Nam-gi.

 The hearing session was held at the National Assembly Proceeding Hall on 12 September.
 Kang Shin-myung, the former National Police Agency Commissioner General during the incident, refused to apologise as "the incident occurred amid violent demonstration".
-Opposition MPs i.e. Pyo Chang-won condemned his remarks.
+Opposition MPs like Pyo Chang-won condemned his remarks.

 Baek died on 25 September, after being in a coma for almost a year.
 The government's suggestion of a postmortem was harshly criticised by the bereaved family members and opposition politicians.
-Woo showed his objection towards the postmortem, indicating that "There's already a video recording his collapse, as well as medical opinions."
+Woo showed objeced towards the postmortem, indicating that "There's already a video recording his collapse, as well as medical opinions."
 He also accused the government for "using the incident to divide the nation".
 On 26 October, he also condemned the prosecution for not allowing the late's funeral.